 Note: TrendSpider provides advanced backtesting conditions for traders looking for greater control, including offsets and time-based conditions.
 Offsets are required for some situations like when testing Ichimoku Cloud strategies.
 In these cases, the TrendSpider will warn the users.

-For more information, please refer to the documentation on Offsets & Time-based Conditions
+For more information, please refer to the documentation on Offsets and time-based Conditions

 TrendSpider makes it easy to visualize how a strategy performs on a given chart by automatically painting entry and exit arrows onto the chart as long as you have your Strategy Explorer widget open.